avnet-iotconnect/iotc-python-sdk/README.md

 	- cd sample/

 5. Edit your firmware file (iotconnect-sdk-1.0-firmware-python_msg-2_1.py) and update the following details:
-	- Edit the required fields as explained in the below Prerequisite configuration (UniqueId, SId, interval)
+	- Edit the required fields as explained in the below Prerequisite configuration (UniqueId)
 	- If your device is secured, configure the x.509 certificate path mentioned in sdkOptions given below.
 Else, do not make any changes
 	- Set your discoveryUrl as per your environment as shown below in sdkOptions
 	- Configure offlineStorage in sdkOptions